Tuba

 Musician Bio

-He is devoted to his lovely wife, ISO violist Amy Kniffen, their children, and their church, and is proud of having lived through completely remodeling their master bathroom mostly by himself learning from YouTube videos.
+He is devoted to his lovely wife, ISO violist Amy Kniffen, their children, and their church, and is proud of having completely remodeled their master bathroom without injury, mostly by himself learning from YouTube videos.